• contact Send Message

 I've done more than 5000 nautical miles so far this year - I have a vision to slow down a bit in 2025, spend more time at each place I visit, make shorter journeys, dedicate more of my time to my day job and boat maintenance.

-Unless you join, we will be two persons on board until the 11th of December, and one person from the 11th of December.
+Unless you join, we will be two persons on board from the 30th of December.

 COST SHARING